iainctduncan/papers/papers/tenor-2023/tenor-paper-draft.rst

 The important business for our discussion is that we can pass code-blocks in the form of parenthentical expressions or symbols into macros, which can then run programs that interpret these almost however we would like.
-The parenthical expression can be a list of arbitrary symbols that can be parsed, transformed, split, merged, and so forth, and this is done simply by code that is running in the interpreter and that can use any other code definitions currently valid in our intepreter environment.
+The parenthetical expression can be a list of arbitrary symbols that can be parsed, transformed, split, merged, and so forth, and this is done simply by code that is running in the interpreter and that can use any other code definitions currently valid in our intepreter environment.
 Now we have everything we need to make score systems with macros.